rfjakob/earlyoom/MANPAGE.md

 #### -M SIZE[,KILL_SIZE]
 As an alternative to specifying a percentage of total memory, `-M` sets the available memory minimum to SIZE KiB.
 The value is internally converted to a percentage.
-If you pass both `-M` and `-m`, the lower value is used.
+If you pass both `-M` and `-m`, the lower value is used by default.
 Example: Reserve 10% of RAM but at most 1 GiB:

     earlyoom -m 10 -M 1048576